 While marijuana has now become a legal substance for recreational use in California and over a dozen other states, there are still a lot of unknowns about the effects of marijuana for the majority of consumers.One of the biggest questions people ask about marijuana is how long it will stay in your body?
 The answer to this question varies.

 If asked, “how long will THC metabolites be detectable,” several factors might affect a person’s answer.
 Variables include frequency of use, time since last ingested, age, gender, metabolism rate, health conditions affecting liver function or kidney function (for example), and other drugs consumed simultaneously.

-Today, we will analyze the effects of marijuana in your system and help identify how long it usually stays in your body.
+We analyze the effects of marijuana in your system and help identify how long this drug stays in your body.

 How Long Does It Take for the Effects of Marijuana to Wear Off?

 Many different factors will contribute to how long a “high” from cannabis products will last.

 Here are some of the factors that will affect how long it takes for marijuana to wear off:

 - The body’s metabolism rate

 - The time of day you choose to ingest the drug